zoltanctoth/ceu-cloud-class/aws.md

     - Even if you do not use it much.
     - Even if you do not log into it at all!
     - You have reserved it, it is being run for you, that resource can not be rented to someone else, so you must pay for it.
-- To get a sense of how much a particular resource costs, spend some time examining the [AWS EC2 Pricing](https://ec2instances.info/) list.
+- To get a sense of how much a particular resource costs, spend some time examining the [AWS EC2 Pricing](https://aws.amazon.com/ec2/pricing/) list.
+Here is an even better site for checking EC2 prices: https://ec2instances.info/
 - Remember that `Region` can influence cost, so once you decide on the type of resources you need you should compare the cost of that resource across multiple regions.
 - The pricing list is an extremely long page, broken down into several major categories:
 - `Free Tier` (light weight resources you can experiment with for free)